georgyo/blog.shamm.as/content/posts/2016-02-08-exchange_outlook_is_pretty_dreadful/index.md

 bit.
 The only limiting thing is you can’t edit the exchange server side filtering rules.
 But I no longer care about those.

 The Windows version of office has feature sets that are missing for from all other exchange compatible clients.
 An example of that is team calendars.
-Only the windows version of office lets you see you entire’s teams calendar.
+Only the windows version of office lets you see you entires teams calendar.
 Its not exactly a pretty view, but its better than nothing.